 New York City police officials, who spoke on the condition of anonymity because they weren't authorized to publicly name Rivers, said she was taken to the hospital just after 9:30 a.m.
 Thursday.
+It was unclear why she was visiting the doctor's office.

 Her latest book, "Diary of a Mad Diva," was released this summer.